wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

 cd ~/wis2box-1.0b8
 ```

-## creating the initial configuration
+## Creating the initial configuration

 The initial configuration for the wis2box requires: